Kensington (WA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Kensington has an exceptionally high income level nationally according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Kensington is $61,629, while the average income stands at $100,780.
-These figures compare to those for Greater Perth, which are $60,748 and $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $67,558 (median) and $110,475 (average) as of September 2025.
-According to the Census conducted in 2021, incomes in Kensington rank highly nationally, between the 84th and 90th percentiles for household, family, and personal incomes.
-The income distribution data shows that the $4000+ bracket dominates with 30.4% of residents (1,593 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 32.0%.
+Kensington's income level is exceptionally high nationally.
+According to AreaSearch data aggregated from the latest ATO figures for financial year 2023, Kensington's median income among taxpayers is $61,629 and average income stands at $100,780.
+This compares to Greater Perth's median of $60,748 and average of $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Kensington would be approximately $67,558 (median) and $110,475 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Kensington rank highly nationally, between the 84th and 90th percentiles.
+Distribution data shows that the $4000+ bracket dominates with 30.4% of residents (1,593 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 32.0%.
 Kensington demonstrates considerable affluence with 43.5% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.4% of income, while strong earnings rank residents within the 90th percentile for disposable income.
+Housing accounts for 14.4% of income while strong earnings rank residents within the 90th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income